-The listed temperatures are indicative of a range that achieves a 7-log kill of avian influenza virus.
-These are listed as examples in a variety of egg products, but when scientifically documented, variances from these times and temperatures and for additional egg products may also be suitable when they achieve equivalent inactivation of the virus.
+These time/temperature combinations are indicative of a range that achieves a $7-\log{10}$ reduction of avian influenza virus infectivity.
+These are examples for a variety of egg products but, when supported by scientific evidence, variations of these time/temperature combinations may be used, and they may be used for other egg products, if they achieve equivalent inactivation of the virus.

-Procedures for the inactivation of avian influenza viruses in meat
+Procedures for the inactivation of high pathogenicity avian influenza viruses in meat products from poultry

-The following times for industry standard temperatures are suitable for the inactivation of avian influenza viruses present in meat.
+The following time/temperature combinations are suitable for the inactivation of high pathogenicity avian influenza viruses in meat products.